Effective Marketing Starts and Ends in One Place

 Mapping the buyer’s journey is vital because it helps you choose the right message, deliver it to the right person, and do so at the right time.
 Without a journey map, your marketing efforts are less targeted and less likely to resonate with prime prospects.

-A buyer’s journey has three stages: unaware, consideration, and prospecting.
-In the unaware stage, your target audience is generally not in the market for your product or service, so it is unlikely they’ll see your marketing.
-In the consideration stage, they recognize that they have a problem and will start considering solutions.
-They will also start seeing marketing, yours, and your competitors.
-In the prospecting stage, they narrow down their choices and evaluate top contenders before making a purchase decision.
+A buyer’s journey has three stages: awareness, consideration, and decision.
+The awareness stage begins when a trigger turns “no interest” into “I should solve this.”
+Until that happens, your audience isn’t in the market and won’t notice your marketing.
+In the consideration stage, they evaluate solutions and start seeing marketing, yours and your competitors’.
+In the decision stage, they narrow their choices and evaluate the top contenders before making a purchase.

 Author: James Hipkin